Nickajack: Civil War era

-Regional discord

 On January 7, 1861, Alabama Governor Andrew B. Moore called delegates from Alabama to Montgomery for a convention to debate the Articles of Secession.
 Delegates from South Alabama wanted the convention delegates to determine the vote, while northern delegates wanted the issue put to a popular vote.
-Because the apportionment of delegates to the convention was based on total population (including slaves), the Southern delegates effectively voted "on behalf" of the African-American slaves, who made up a large proportion of the population in the region.
+Because the apportionment of delegates to the convention was based on total population (including slaves), the Southern delegates effectively voted "on behalf" of enslaved African-Americans, who made up a large proportion of the population in the region.
 The results of the poll determined that the balance of power would shift to the North, where the population was mostly white.

 Ultimately, the Alabama Ordinance of Secession was passed by a vote of 61 to 39, split along geographic lines.
 In addition to Nickajack, Winston County, Alabama, threatened to form its own Free State of Winston.
-These threats of internal separation never materialized, but men in the region fiercely resisted conscription into the Confederate Army, with many joining the Union Army.
+These threats of internal separation never materialized, but men in the region fiercely resisted conscription into the Confederate Army.
+Many joined the Union Army.